falkr/designscience/pages/preparation.md

     validation mechanisms and focus on them.

 :guideline: In your work, be aware of artifacts and what the problem is.
-Do not design an artifact without considering its problem context and how artifact and context interact.
+Do not design an artifact without first considering its problem context and how artifact and context interact.